Ekalaka, Montana: History

 Ijkalaka (Restless or Moving About) was an Oglala Lakota and the daughter of Wombalee We-chosh (Eagle Man).
-She was born in 1858 on the Powder River., while she was living with a cousin, Hi Kelly, at a ranch on Chugwater Creek, near Laramie Wyoming.
+She was born in 1858 on the Powder River, while she was living with a cousin, Hi Kelly, at a ranch on Chugwater Creek, near Laramie, Wyoming.
 She was 16 when she met Russell, who was a scout and frontiersman.

 The town was created by Russell on the edge of his ranch.
 A man named Carter bogged down in mud the spring of 1885 opened a saloon and is credited with saying "Anyplace in Montana is a good place to open a saloon".
 The site became a trade center for cattle ranchers and sheepherders.
-He put up houses to house freight workers and hunters who ran the local freight line (team and horses), and other added to it.
+He put up houses to house freight workers and hunters who ran the local freight line (team and horses), and others added to it.